As a refugee from Ukraine, what do I need to know about public accommodation?

 Tenant (Mieter): the individual who has the right to use the place of residence, as specified by the contract.
 The tenant may live in the residence for the duration of the rental period but does not own the residence.
 A tenant may be any person of any gender.

-Landlord (Vermieter): generally, the owner of the property.
-You enter into the tenancy agreement with the landlord and they let you reside in the apartment.
+Landlord (Vermieter): You enter into the tenancy agreement with the landlord and they let you reside in the apartment.
 The landlord is also your point of contact in the event that there are problems or defects in the apartment.
 A tenant may be any person of any gender.

 Contract (Vertrag): the tenancy agreement is a contract that authorises you to use the apartment.
 The contract represents the agreement that you, as tenant, pay rent and the landlord makes the apartment available to you.